 An STVP holder can seek an extension through ICA.
 There have been a number of STVPs extended due to the COVID-19 situation.
 The employer can request an extension for its former employee because of the pandemic situation using this form.

 If you want to stay in Singapore, there are a few things you can do while you look for a job that comes with an EP.

 High-earning EP holders can apply for something called a Personalised Employment Pass (PEP), a one-time extension that is good for three years.
-To qualify, current EP holders must make at least $12,000 a month and overseas foreign professionals need to pull in $18,000 a month or more on their last drawn paycheck.
+To qualify, current EP holders must make a certain amount a month (the amount has just changed).
 You should apply for this pass before the EP is cancelled so get right on it.
 If you get a PEP, your family can generally get the same passes they held before.
 This means everybody can keep going to school and working while the EP holder looks for another bread-winning job.
 PEP holders cannot be business owners or engage in entrepreneurial activities.
 Unfortunately, the government has been issuing very few PEPs in the current environment.